robinrob/rsmithio/_posts/2015-08-29-learn-regex-or-regret-it.md

 without using a regular expression.
 How much code would it take?
 Let's spell out the details of the puzzle by specifying what sort of input we would accept as an IPv4 address:

-1. It must consist of four groups of octecterical digits separated by a period
+1. It must consist of four groups of numerical digits separated by a period
-2. Each group of digits must consist of 1-3 octectbers
+2. Each group of digits must consist of 1-3 numbers
-3. Each group of octectbers must represent a decimal integer with a value within the range 0 to 255 (octet)
+3. Each group of numbers must represent a decimal integer with a value within the range 0 to 255 (octet)

 I'm not sure how much code that would take using whatever useful string manipulation functions you have available in your programming language of choice, but here is a regular expression solution to solve the problem, using the Ruby